mlabs-haskell/cardanow/docs/cleanup.md

 ./bin/cleanup-local-data.sh 3 kupo-data/{preview,preprod,mainnet} exported-snapshots/{preview,preprod,mainnet} mithril-snapshots/{preview,preprod,mainnet}
 ```
 ## Cleaning Up Service-Host Data
 This process is more complex due to the possibility of system interruptions and data upload failures.
 To address this, we adopt a simple but effective approach: retaining only the three most recent files in directories prone to size growth.
-For instance, if we are storing mithril snapshots for mainnet in `MITHRIL_SNAPSHOTS_BASE_DIR`, we regularly check to ensure that we have at most three files, including the most recent one.
+For instance, if we are storing mithril snapshots for mainnet in `MITHRIL_SNAPSHOTS_BASE_DIR`, we regularly check to ensure that we have at most three snapshots, including the most recent one.

-Technically, this is accomplished by running a systemd daemon that executes the cleanup script every 72 hours.
+Technically, this is accomplished by running a systemd daemon that executes the cleanup script every 6 hours.
 The script

 ## Cleaning Up Cloud Data
 Cloud data, which we serve, follows a similar approach to cleaning up service-host data.
 The only distinction is that we utilize a third-party API for deletion, as this data is stored on another machine.

-Technically, this is achieved by running a systemd daemon that executes the cleanup script every 72 hours.
+Technically, this is achieved by running a systemd daemon that executes the cleanup script every 6 hours.